Nicholas Kaufman: International Criminal Court

 Kaufman also served as a defense lawyer at the International Criminal Court.
 His clients include Democratic Republic of the Congo vice president Jean-Pierre Bemba; Ayesha, the daughter of Libyan leader Muammar Gaddafi; and a militia leader from the Central African Republic Mokom Gawaka.
 His representation with Gawaka ended due to a conflict of interest.

 Commenting on the US administration’s lifting of sanctions imposed on the outgoing ICC prosecutor Fatou Bensouda, Kaufman emphasized to Israeli Army Radio that it was not possible bribe the new ICC prosecutor, Karim Khan.
 This came at a time when the ICC was launching an investigation into Israeli crimes in the West Bank, Gaza Strip and East Jerusalem.

+Rodrigo Duterte

-Kaufman is currently defending former Philippine president Rodrigo Duterte at the ICC, who has begun to go on trial in relation to the ongoing investigation in the Philippines regarding Philippine drug war in his presidential tenure.
+Kaufman defended former Philippine president Rodrigo Duterte at the ICC, who has begun to go on trial in relation to the ongoing investigation in the Philippines regarding Philippine drug war in his presidential tenure.
 He maintained that Duterte's detention is illegal and has campaigned for the return of his client to the Philippines.
-He sought for the interim release of Duterte claiming his client is not fit to stand trial.
+He sought for the interim release of Duterte, claiming that his client is not fit to stand trial.
+He also alleged the Duterte's successor, Bongbong Marcos is using the trial to undermine Duterte's legacy.

+Neri Colmenares, another lawyer supporting the relatives of those killed in the drug war, describes Kaufman's statements as populist and caters to the supporters of Duterte.

+On 8 May 2026, Kaufman requested the ICC to remove him as Duterte's lawyer as part of a restructuring of the legal team.
+The proposed replacement of Kaufman is a close associate of Kaufman whose identity was not yet disclosed.
+On 11 May 2026, the ICC granted the request for Kaufman's withdrawal.

 Personal life

-Kaufman immgrated to the state of Israel in 1993 at age 25.
+Kaufman immigrated to the state of Israel in 1993 at age 25.
 He married an Israeli woman.